FZambia/centrifuge/docs/content/admin_api.rst

 When clients publish into channel - your application does not know about those messages.
 In most cases you need to receive event from client, process it, probably validate and save into database and then broadcast to other connected clients.
-In this case you must not use channels which category allows publishing.
+In this case you must not use channels which namespace allows publishing.
 The common pattern in this situation is receive new message via AJAX, do whatever you need with it and then publish into Centrifuge using HTTP API.
 If your backend written on Python you can use Cent API client.
 If you use other language don't worry - I will describe how to communicate with Centrifuge API endpoint